davekinkead/thesis/paper.coffee.md

 - introduction about the paper & methodology
 - background on school performance measurement
 - methodology
+- simulation sanity check: no movement, causal impact each way
-- simulation 1: random allocation with no causal impact
+- simulation shifting averages: random allocation with no causal impact
 - simulation 2: random allocation with causal impact
 - compare 1 and 2
 - simulation 3: skewed allocation with negative impact
+- conclusion and insights

 The first simulation will go here.
 Click on the simulation to start / stop it.